Federated Graph Learning for EV Charging Demand Forecasting with Personalization Against Cyberattacks: Proposed Personalized Federated Graph Learning Method

+where $\phi(\chi_i)$ is chosen to ensure that $\mathcal{A}_i \biggl(\frac{|| \bold{w}_i-\bold{w}_j||}{|| \bold{w}_i||}, \chi_i\biggl) < \chi_i$.
+Based on this mechanism, malicious models will be identified as dissimilar to normal ones and thus assigned small weights during aggregation.
+This aggregation method is characterized as message passing, in which clients share information that combines knowledge from their neighboring clients' models and their own model.

+The above attention-based method calculates the weight coefficient $\boldsymbol{\xi}$ between clients based on their data distribution.
+To further leverage the spatial relationships among different stations, the similarity value is reweighted with the spatial weighted adjacency matrix $\boldsymbol{\zeta}$, i.e.,

-where $\alpha$ is a constant to balance $\boldsymbol{\lambda}$ and $\hat{\boldsymbol{\lambda}}$, which is called channel weight.
-Note that the client with $\lambda_{i,j}=0$ will be deleted during the aggregation to guarantee the robustness of the global model.
+where $\alpha \in [0, 1]$ is a constant to balance $\boldsymbol{\xi}$ and $\boldsymbol{\zeta}$, which is called channel weight, and $\boldsymbol{\lambda}=[\boldsymbol{\lambda}_1,...,\boldsymbol{\lambda}_N]=\{\lambda_{i,j}\}$ is the ultimate personalized weight that used to aggregate the global model for each client.} Note that clients with $\xi_{i,j}=0$ will be excluded during the aggregation to guarantee the robustness of the global model.
 For better understanding, the proposed personalized federated learning algorithm is summarized in Algorithm \ref{alg:server}.
+Under mild assumption, the algorithm will converge to a table point, where the convergence analysis is given in Appendix A.